berthelemy/faouetinformatique/index.md

 ---
 First impressions count.

-What is the first impression people get of your business or association when they search for you on the web?
+What is the first impression people get when they search for you on the web?

 <aside class="portfolio">
     <img src="{{ site.baseurl }}/images/hand-3286887_1280.jpg" alt="Hand holding a mobile phone" />